 Good morning, sweet friends!
-We at Good Life Tea hope you had a wonderful weekend and that you have had a productive start to your month of March!
+We at Good Life Tea hope that you are having a wonderful week, and are getting prepared for the fast approaching St. Patrick's Day!
 As March is traditionally filled with all things Irish, lucky, and, of course, green, we didn't want to be left out!
-Today we are going to talk about how to make all of your favorite cooking goodies green (yes, actually green in color!) using our teas!
+Today, in the spirit of things, we are going to talk about how to make all of your favorite cooking goodies green (yes, actually green in color!) using our teas!
 How fun and festive is this?
 Do you have children that are elated by celebration and would just love to eat a green lava cake?
 We've got you!
 Are you trying to impress your special someone with a festive dinner that not only tastes great, but is also green?
 We've got you!
 Do you just feel like making something special for yourself to celebrate St. Patrick's Day?
 Guess what, we've got you!

 Are you guys familiar with Matcha tea?
 If you are a veteran Good Life Tea sipper, you are probably acquainted with it, but let's delve a little deeper for the newbies!
 Matcha is comprised of green tea leaves that are ground down into a powder form for you to drink.
 This allows you to get all of the caffeine from the tea leaves, ten times the antioxidant levels, as well as proven fat burning benefits!
 When making tea with matcha you do not remove the powder to drink it, as you would will whole tea leaves.
 You simply mix our matcha powder into whichever liquid is your preference.
 Think of how you make SwissMiss Hot Chocolate or Ovaltine powder.
 Matcha has the flavors that you would expect, as it is green tea.
 You will notice subtle vegetal tones along with nuttiness, sweet notes, and a distinct what people call "matcha taste".
 It is a pleasant, almost delicate bitter taste that is, by no means, astringent and you will grow to love!
 What's even more fun about this tea is that you can use it for the same health benefits discussed above in your cooking!
 You can add a teaspoon to your oatmeal, or noodles.
 You can sprinkle it on your popcorn.
 You can use it in your baked goods.
 Furthermore, and for the purpose of St. Patrick's Day, using matcha in your cooking will add a festive green color!